The Sprawl is independent local journalism. It's crowdfunded, ad-free, and made in Alberta— a reinvention of news in tough times.

 We launched in September 2017 to cover Calgary’s municipal election.
 It began as a zany experiment.
 And hey, it worked!
 A surge of community support turned our tiny shop into a stable online publication.

 Today we’re supported by ordinary Albertans—2,000+ monthly members and counting!—who want to see local journalism done differently.
+We mostly focus on Calgary but sometimes we add Edmonton stories into the mix, too.

 In 2018, we won a national Digital Publishing Award for best news coverage (small newsroom).
 In 2019, we won a Digital Publishing Award for general excellence in digital publishing.
 In 2020, we were shortlisted for another Digital Publishing Award ("best news coverage") for our Alberta election coverage, alongside The Globe and Mail, Le Devoir and Radio-Canada.

 In 2020, The Sprawl won $135,000 in grant funding from the Facebook Journalism Project specifically to build our membership program.
 Additionally, we received a $30,000 grant from the Canada Periodical Fund.
-More information on these grants—and what we're doing with them—is here.

 The Sprawl is a member of the National NewsMedia Council, a voluntary self-regulatory organization that deals with ethical and journalistic practices in gathering and reporting the news.
 See mediacouncil.ca or call 1-844-877-1163 for more information.